 The basic facts of the case were that Mr Scullion purchased a buy-to-let property.
 A property broker organised a mortgage valuation with Colleys Surveyors (now part of Bank of Scotland) who confirmed to the mortgage company that the value of the property was £353,000, with a rental value of £2,000 pcm.
 Mr Scullion did not obtain his own valuation.

 Within a short space of time, Mr Scullion realised that, at best, he could only achieve a rent of £1,110 pcm which, given the mortgage repayments of £1,400 pcm, soon proved to be a burden on him.

-Mr Scullion made a professional negligence claim against the surveyors.
+Mr Scullion therefore made a professional negligence claim against the surveyors for overvaluing the property.
 At first instance, the Court felt that this was a relatively low value transaction involving a private individual and it would be unreasonable to expect him to obtain his own valuation evidence.

-If you require further details of this case or wish to discuss any aspect of surveyors negligence or professional negligence law please feel free to contact specialist solicitor, Emma slade.
+If you require guidance on overvaluation claims or wish to discuss any aspect of surveyors negligence or professional negligence law please feel free to contact specialist solicitor, Emma Slade, 0n 0333 888 0404.